jchavarri/javierchavarri.com/newsite/content/posts/beyond-typescript.md

     "JavaScript",
     "Melange"
   ],
-  "summary": "A technical post about beyond typescript: differences between typed languages, covering TypeScript, OCaml, JavaScript, Melange"
+  "summary": "A Presentation of OCaml for TypeScript Developers", "image": "/images/beyond-typescript-01.jpg"
 }
 ---